patrickstowell/PHY303-Lectures/phy303-unit1-introduction-and-structure.md

 **Given the mass of a carbon-12 atom is $12u$, estimate the binding energy of the carbon nucleus.**

 First we start with the mass of the proton, neutron, and electrons in the atomic mass units.
-Since the mass if that of a carbon-12 atom, we include the electrons in oour calculation.
+Since the mass if that of a carbon-12 atom, we include the electrons in our calculation.

 $$
 m_{p} = 1.00728 u \\